 Step 2 Customize output settings for Spotify tracks

 On AudKit’s main screen, click on Menu and then tap on Preferences.
 In the Convert tab, select an output format, bit rate, and even conversion speed.
 You can also specify how you want your converted audio files to be organized, e.g., by Artist/Album.

-Step 3 Download Spotify songs on your device
+Step 3 Download Spotify songs without Spotify waiting to download

 Once you customize the output settings, click on Convert, located on the main page’s bottom right corner.
 All the songs will immediately start converting and will be saved to the folder selected by you in high quality.